astronomer/docs/astro/best-practices/cross-deployment-dependencies.md

 - **Upstream deployment**: A deployment where a DAG must reach a specified state before a DAG in another deployment can run.
 - **Downstream deployment**: A deployment in which a DAG cannot run until a DAG in an upstream deployment reaches a specified state.

-Cross-deployment dependencies require special implementation because some methods, like the TriggerDagRunOperator, ExternalTaskSensor, and direct Airflow Dataset dependencies, are only designed for DAGs in the same deployment.
+Cross-deployment dependencies require special implementation because some methods, like the TriggerDagRunOperator, ExternalTaskSensor, and direct Apache Airflow® Dataset dependencies, are only designed for DAGs in the same deployment.
 On Astro, there are two recommended methods available for implementing cross-deployment dependencies: Astro Alerts and triggering updates to Airflow Datasets using the [Airflow REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/create_dataset_event).

 ## Feature overview